-55 North Mining Inc., a company incorporated under the Canada Business Corporation Act, and its whollyowned subsidiary (collectively "55 North" or the "Company") are engaged in the acquisition, exploration, development and extraction of natural resources, specifically precious metals.
+55 North Mining Inc., a company incorporated under the Canada Business Corporation Act, and its whollyowned subsidiary 55 North Mining Operations Inc. (collectively "55 North" or the "Company") are engaged in the acquisition, exploration, development and extraction of natural resources, specifically precious metals.
 The Company's corporate head office is located at 401 Bay Street, Suite 2702, Toronto ON M5H 2Y4.
 The registered office of the Company is MLT Aikins LLP, 30th Floor, 360 Main Street, Winnipeg, MB R3C 4G1.
 The Company is a reporting issuer, as defined in corporate law, and its shares are not currently listed for trading on any stock exchange.

 On September 2, 2020, 2552883 Ontario Inc. ("Ontario Inc.") and 55 North completed a reverse takeover transaction pursuant to which 55 North acquired all the issued and outstanding shares of Ontario Inc..
 Ontario Inc. then amalgamated with a wholly-owned subsidiary of 55 North and continued as one company, 55 North Mining Operations Inc. Upon completion of the reverse takeover transaction (the "RTO"), the shareholders of Ontario Inc. obtained control of the consolidated entity.
 Under the purchase method of accounting, Ontario Inc. was identified as the acquirer, and accordingly the entity is considered to be a continuation of Ontario Inc. with the net assets of the Company at the date of the reverse takeover transaction deemed to have been acquired by Ontario Inc. (Note 4).
-The consolidated financial statements for the year ended December 31, 2020 include the results of operations of Ontario Inc. from January 1, 2020 and of 55 North from September 2, 2020, the date of the RTO.
-The comparative figures are those of Ontario Inc. The Company operates as 55 North Mining Inc.
+The consolidated financial statements for the year ended December 31, 2021 include the results of operations of 55 North and 55 North Mining Operations Inc. as at and for the year-ended December 31, 2020 include the results of operations of Ontario Inc. from January 1, 2020 and of 55 North from September 2, 2020, the date of the RTO.
+The Company operates as 55 North Mining Inc.